105: The Corpse Vanishes

 It’s a Wham-O Magic Window.

 The Wham-O Magic Window was a novelty produced from 1973 to 1979.
-It was a plastic oval that contained white sand and a colored sand that flowed together when turned without ever diluting.
+It was a plastic oval that contained tiny white and colored crystals that flowed when turned without ever getting mixed together.

 Evil Michelin Men continue to use the constant heat ray, which sounded like a Chevy horn.